SkygearIO/features/features/268-next-cf/api.md

 - these requests will be served with the same domain of the api server
 - the content data will always pass through the skygear cluster

-Next cloud will serve the content with another domain, e.g. `myapp.skygear.io` for static assets v.s. `myapp.api.skygear.io` for functions and gear api, because
-- we would not provide versioning for static assets

 Besides, there will be another top level skycli configuration for static assets.

 Example: